 Shopify is all about empowering entrepreneurs and using data to level the playing field.
 With billions of products sold on its platform, Shopify works with a ton of data — “petabytes worth,” according to Siphu.
 So she uses SQL to access and manipulate the large volume of data.
 A strong understanding of SQL is very valuable as a data scientist, because you’re often using advanced queries to access data.
 “Data isn’t useful just by nature of it being there,” she says.
 “You have to be able to turn it into something that you can pull insights out of.”

 Want to learn how to use Python and SQL like a data analyst?
-In our Career Path Data Scientist: Analytics Specialist, you’ll learn how to “talk” to data, make visualizations to see the big picture, and conduct tests.
-You’ll also walk away with some portfolio-ready projects under your belt that you can use in job interviews.
+Our free course Getting Started with Python for Data Science will teach you the basics; and if you want a career in the field, our Data Scientist: Analytics Specialist career path will teach you how to “talk” to data, make visualizations to see the big picture, and conduct tests as you build portfolio-ready that you can use in job interviews.

 Beyond those technical skills, data scientists also have to be able to communicate and contextualize their findings.
 “So you find all the secrets that are locked away in the data — what if no one has any actionable insight or anything they can do as a result of what you’ve discovered?”
 Siphu says.
 “Then you’ve just had fun with the data, which is really cool, but then what?”